HIDEngageLab/varikey/README.md

 # VariKey

-The VaryKey platform is a customizable keyboard solution featuring a key matrix, mikrocontroller, and the capability to control a small display and smart LED backlighting using the HID protocol.
+The VaryKey platform is a customizable keypad solution featuring a key matrix, mikrocontroller, and the capability to control a small display and smart LED backlighting using the HID protocol.

 # Overview